sayands/road-segmentation-ethz-cil-2023/README.md

   id : "trial_run_multiloss"
 ```

-The `loss` segment of the configuration is as follows:
+The `loss` segment of the configuration is defined as follows:
 - `loss_type`: possible options are- ce (cross-entropy), dice ([dice loss](https://www.jeremyjordan.me/semantic-segmentation/#loss])), ftl ([focal tversky loss](https://towardsdatascience.com/dealing-with-class-imbalanced-image-datasets-1cbd17de76b5)), ce+dice (a combination of cross-entropy and dice loss) and ce+ftl (a combination of cross entropy and focal tversky loss)
 - `wlambda`: activated when using ce+dice or ce+ftl loss_type. wlambda is the weightage given to cross-entropy loss. weightage of the other loss will be 1-wlambda.
 - `alpha`: activated when using ftl or ce+ftl loss type.
 This is a hyperparameter required in focal tversky loss.
 The higher the alpha value, the more the false negatives are penalised.
 Weightage to false positives is 1-alpha.
 - `gamma`: activated when using ftl or ce+ftl loss type.
 This is a hyperparameter required in focal tversky loss.
 Gamma is a parameter that controls the non-linearity of the loss.
 In the case of class imbalance, the FTL becomes useful when gamma > 1.
 Gamme < 1 is useful towards the end of training as the model is still incentivised to learn even though it is nearing convergence.

 Running the training pipline:
 ```bash